Man Named Alex Baldwin Claims ‘Russian Bots Are Spamming’ Him Because Trump ‘Can’t Spell’

 — HollywoodLife (@HollywoodLife) March 2, 2018

-Much of the traffic on Alex Baldwin’s phone was coming from bots, said Alex Baldwin.
+Much of the traffic on Alex Baldwin’s phone was coming from bots, he said.
 “They don’t make any sense and you can tell they’ve just been stuffed with keywords and are programmed to generate from whatever tweet is trending at the moment.”

 In a tweet that Alex Baldwin posted today, he said the “Russian bots are spamming him 24/7.”
 He tweeted a screenshot of the deleted tweet, which is seen below.